How much you pay the attorney depends on the circumstances of your case, the value of your case, and the attorney you hire.

 This type of fee arrangement is often used in personal injury cases.
 The contingency fee also includes the percentage that the attorney receives if you win your case.

 The agreement also includes costs and fees associated with your case.
 Your representation agreement should specify the purpose of the fee.

 Changing Personal Injury Lawyers During Litigation

-If you decide to change lawyers during a case or drop your lawsuit, your original lawyer may charge you for the time they put into the case as well as any expenses for pursuing your case.
+If you decide to change lawyers during a case or drop your lawsuit, your original lawyer may charge you for the time they put into the case and any expenses for pursuing it.

-You may not be able to switch lawyers in a lawsuit depending on how far along the case is.
+You may be unable to switch lawyers in a lawsuit depending on how far along the case is.
 A judge may overturn your decision if the court case is too far along in the litigation process.

-If you or a loved one were recently injured in an accident, you may want to explore your legal options and file a case against the at-fault party.
-JD Haas & Associates, PLLC offers legal assistance for victims of personal injury accidents in Minnesota.
+If you or a loved one were recently injured in an accident, you might want to explore your legal options and file a case against the at-fault party.
+JD Haas & Associates, PLLC offers legal assistance for victims of personal injury accidents in Minnesota and 11 other states.